gregbehm/censusACS/README.md

 The document *How To construct ACS tables from Summary Files.docx* included with this repo provides explanation for constructing detailed tables from the ACS Summary File.

+**The following excerpt from *How To construct ACS tables from Summary Files.docx* illustrates the logical flow of the censusACS.py python code.**

 #### Step-by-step example for creating Table B01002, “Median Age By Sex,” for all Colorado Census Block Groups.
 1. From Appendix A in file ACS_2015_SF_5YR_Appendices.xls, find the row containing table B01002 in the “Table Number” column.
 Note: Occasionally, but rarely, a table spans multiple sequence files, so be sure to look for all rows for a given table number.